fmolnar-notredame/csb_powergrid/basin_stability/README.md

 - `beta_tilde[i]`: homogeneous optimal beta
 - `beta_sa[i]`: heterogeneous optimal beta identified by simulated annealing

+Angles are in radians, angular velocities are in radians/second, and all power system parameters are in per unit.

 ## Code

 The code for the attraction basin calculation is shown below.
 In each run, the swing equation is integrated over time with the function `integrate()` (which calls `rhs(x, y, t)` to compute the right hand side of the equation), while checking if synchronization is achieved with `check_sync(x, y)`. `integrate()` uses `rk45_step(rhs, x, y, t)`, a 4th-order Runge-Kutta integrator with adaptive time stepping.